Test Taker's View of random questions

 In the third attempt, the test taker saw these three questions, as shown in the image below.

-The test picks selected number of questions from each group—starting with Group 1, then Group 2, then Group 3, and so on.
+The assessment picks selected number of questions from each group—starting with Group 1, then Group 2, then Group 3, and so on.
 The order of questions inside each group is also shuffled, so it's different for every test taker.